-1. An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-- 2. An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors. - 3.
-An ability to communicate effectively with a range of audiences. - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts. - 5.
-An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives. - 6.
-An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions. - 7.
-An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors. - An ability to communicate effectively with a range of audiences. - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts. - An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives. - An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions. - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-Departmental/Program Major Courses (49 credits)
+Departmental/Program Major Courses (52 credits)

-Required Major Courses (26 credits)
+Required Major Courses (25 credits)

-- EEE 25000 Environmental, Ecological, and Engineering Systems or - EEE 29500 Experimental Course (Title: Engineering Econ & Env) Credit Hours: 3.00 - EEE 29000 Introduction to Environmental And Ecological Engineering Seminar - EEE 30000 Environmental And Ecological Systems Modeling - CE 35000 Introduction To Environmental And Ecological Engineering or - EEE 35000 Introduction To Environmental And Ecological Engineering - CE 35500 Engineering Environmental Sustainability (satisfies Science, Tech & Society for core) or - EEE 35500 Engineering Environmental Sustainability (satisfies Science, Tech & Society for core) - EEE 36000 Environmental And Ecological Engineering Laboratory Credit Hours: 3.00 - EEE 38000 Environmental Chemodynamics - EEE 39000 Environmental And Ecological Engineering Professional Practice Seminar - EEE 43000 Industrial Ecology And Life Cycle Analysis or - EEE 53000 Life Cycle Assessment: Principles And Applications - EEE 48000 Environmental And Ecological Engineering Senior Design (Fall) Credit Hours: 1.00 - EEE 48000 Environmental And Ecological Engineering Senior Design (Spring) Credit Hours: 2.00
+- EEE 23000 Engineering Economics And Environment - EEE 29001 Introduction To Environmental & Ecological Engineering Seminar - EEE 30000 Environmental And Ecological Systems Modeling - CE 35000 Introduction To Environmental And Ecological Engineering ◆ or - EEE 35000 Introduction To Environmental And Ecological Engineering ◆ - CE 35500 Engineering Environmental Sustainability (satisfies Science, Tech & Society for core) or - EEE 35500 Engineering Environmental Sustainability (satisfies Science, Tech & Society for core) - EEE 36000 Environmental And Ecological Engineering Laboratory Credit Hours: 3.00 - EEE 38000 Environmental Chemodynamics - EEE 39000 Environmental And Ecological Engineering Professional Practice Seminar - EEE 48000 Environmental And Ecological Engineering Senior Design (Fall) Credit Hours: 1.00 - EEE 48000 Environmental And Ecological Engineering Senior Design (Spring) Credit Hours: 2.00 - EEE 48100 Reflective Practitioner

-EEE Selectives (18 credits)
+EEE Selectives (21 credits)